 In 2017 Eva established MINDbasedHealing as a nonprofit to raise public awareness of and train other practitioners in this alternative therapy for addressing the psychosocial factors behind chronic disease.
 Eva is currently the key trainer.

 The fundamental philosophy behind the alternative therapy taught at MINDbasedHealing is that you are not a mechanical machine that becomes defective, breaks down, and needs replacements (with surgery or in the form of hormones and other chemicals).
 Instead, your body as an organic being that responds and reflects your emotions, your thoughts, and your core beliefs – what MINDbasedHealing calls mental patterns.

-As an example – when you are internally conflicted about something, your body, and especially your immune system, reflects that conflict – the body reflects the mental patterns you express.
-Through the body-mind communication you achieve with this alternative therapy which includes hypnosis, NLP, parts works, and guided visualization, you can understand the in-congruence and negative thought patterns, realign and adopt new empowering patterns, and bring yourself – your body, mind, and spirit – back into balance and wholeness.
+As an example – when you are internally conflicted about something, your body, and especially your immune system, reflects that conflict – the body reflects the mental patterns you express (or don’t express).
+Through the body-mind communication you achieve with this alternative therapy which includes hypnosis, NLP, parts works, and guided visualization, you can understand the incongruences and negative thought patterns, realign and adopt new empowering patterns, and bring yourself – your body, mind, and spirit – back into balance and wholeness.

-“Every headway we have in communicating effectively with our bodies and influencing the subconscious mind is a huge advancement in the healing arts.
+“Every headway we have in communicating effectively with our bodies and influencing the subconscious and body-mind is a huge advancement in the healing arts.
 I hope that one-day health care services will offer this therapy as a standard procedure to treat disease, especially autoimmune disorders.” – Eva M Clark